REVOLT N REIGN Terms & GLOSSARY

 Trigger any effects that occur “when you gain IP”

-IP does not exist unless generated by cards in play.
+RULE: IP does not exist unless generated by cards in play.
 If a player controls no IP-generating cards, they have 0 available IP.

 The primary resource used to play cards.